-- 6. Remove two screws securing the module to a brace at the center of the module and set them aside (figure 4-5). - 7.
-Lift up on the plastic tab to disengage the connectors, then grasp the module by the edges and remove it.
+- 6. Remove two M2x4 silver screws securing the module to a brace at the center of the module and set them aside. - 7.
+Insert a thin object under the upper edge of the module and lift up to disengage the connector, then grasp the module by the edges and remove it.